JesseMaitland/superglue/README.md

 your `venv` and remove the repo once completed.
 Your IDE autocomplete engine should automatically index this and make suggestions for you during local development

+## Superglue Testing
+All superglue tests can be found in the `/tests` directory.
+These tests get mapped into the docker container and run by using the `make test` command.
+All tests are run in the docker container using `pytest`

+All import paths are included on the `PYTHONPATH` automatically.
+All superglue jobs and modules should be directly importable.